-- A. Step 1 shall be a training rate and shall be the hiring rate for the rank except that the City may start a new hire at Step 2 if he/she is currently certified as having completed the Ohio Peace Officers Training Program and has proven law enforcement experience.
-The City may start a new hire at Step 3 if he/she is currently certified as having completed the Ohio Peace Officer Training Program and has at least three (3) years proven full time experience with municipal-law enforcement.
-The City may start a new hire at Step 4 if he/she is currently certified as having Program and has at least three (3) years proven full time experience with municipal-law enforcement.
-The City may start a new hire at Step 4 if he/she is currently certified as having program and has at least four (4) years proven full time experience with law enforcement. - B. A member hired in Step 1 or who has been promoted shall be advanced by the Safety Director to Step 2 on the first day following satisfactory completion of twelve (12) months of continuous service at Step 1 in the class to which he/she was hired or promoted.
+A. Step 1 shall be a training rate and shall be the hiring rate for the rank except that the City may start a new hire at Step 2 if he/she is currently certified as having completed the Ohio Peace Officers Training Program and has proven law enforcement experience.
+The City may start a new hire at Step 3 if he/she is currently certified as having completed the Ohio Peace Officer Training Program and has at least three (3) years proven full time experience with law enforcement.
+The City may start a new hire at Step 4 if he/she is currently certified as having completed the Ohio Peace Officer Training Program and has at least four (4) years proven full time experience with law enforcement.

-- C. A member becomes eligible and shall be advanced by the Safety Director to Step 3 on the first day following satisfactory completion of one (1) year of continuous service in his/her class at Step 2 or after six (6) months of continuous service at Step 2 for sergeants and lieutenants - D. A member becomes eligible and shall be advanced by the Safety Director to Step 4 on the first day following satisfactory completion of one (1) year of continuous service in his/her class at Step 3. - E. The Step advancements as prescribed in this Article shall be mandatory.
+- B. A member hired in Step 1 or who has been promoted shall be advanced by the Safety Director to Step 2 on the first day following satisfactory completion of twelve (12) months of continuous service at Step 1 in the class to which he/she was hired or promoted. - C. A member becomes eligible and shall be advanced by the Safety Director to Step 3 on the first day following satisfactory completion of one (1) year of continuous service in his/her class at Step 2 or after six (6) months of continuous service at Step 2 for sergeants and lieutenants - D. A member becomes eligible and shall be advanced by the Safety Director to Step 4 on the first day following satisfactory completion of one (1) year of continuous service in his/her class at Step 3. - E. The Step advancements as prescribed in this Article shall be mandatory. - 17.3.

-17.3.
 Pay Period.
-All members whose wages are provided by this Contract shall be paid on a biweekly basis (or pay period).
+All members shall be paid on a biweekly basis (or pay period). - 17.4.

-17.4.
 Promotional Probationary Period.
-A member who is promoted to a higher rank shall be required to serve a probationary period of twelve (12) months following promotion, during which time the member may be returned to his/her previous rank without a showing of just cause.

-17. 5.
-Annual Service Credit.
+A member who is promoted to a higher rank shall be required to serve a probationary period of twelve (12) months following promotion, during which time the member may be returned to his/her previous rank without a showing of just cause. - 17.
+5. Annual Service Credit.
 Members shall receive, in addition to other pay called for herein, an Annual Service Credit payment based on Completed years of service according to the following table:

--Effective January 1, 2019:
+Effective January 1, 2022: